 Pulmonary fibrosis is a descriptive term given when there is excess of fibrotic tissue in lung.
 It can occur in a wide range of clinical settings and can be precipitated by a multitude of causes.
 The term should not be confused with idiopathic pulmonary fibrosis which is a progressive fibrotic lung disease.

-Pulmonary fibrosis can be localised, segmental, lobar, or affect the entirety of the lung(s).
+Pulmonary fibrosis can be localized, segmental, lobar, or affect the entirety of the lung(s).

 Fibrosis in the lung is a process that occurs in the interstitium.
 It is therefore also termed interstitial fibrosis.

 Among the many conditions associated with pulmonary fibrosis are: